mirtiza09/lifeos/RENDER-DEPLOYMENT.md

 2. A [Neon](https://neon.tech) account with a PostgreSQL database
 3. Your code pushed to a Git repository (GitHub, GitLab, etc.)

+## What We've Done to Ensure a Successful Deployment

+We've made several important modifications to ensure the application runs properly on Render:

+1. **Improved Server Stability**: Added proper error handling and process signal handling to keep the Node.js process alive.
+2. **Docker Health Checks**: Implemented a health check that verifies the API is responding correctly.
+3. **Dockerfile Optimizations**: Ensured all necessary files are included in the production image.
+4. **Process Management**: Fixed issues that could cause the container to exit prematurely.

 ## Deployment Steps

 ### 1. Set Up Your Neon Database